terais-eu/terais-eu/content/authors/igor-farkas/_index.md

   url: "https://www.uniba.sk"

 # Short bio (displayed in user profile at end of posts)
-bio: |
+# bio: |
-  Full professor and head of the Dept. of Applied Informatics at Comenius University in Bratislava, Slovakia.
+#   Full professor and vice-head of the Dept. of Applied Informatics
+#   at Comenius University in Bratislava, Slovakia.

 # List each interest with a dash
 # interests: